astronomer/docs/learn/use-case-setup-teardown-data-quality.md

 )
 ```

-The `test_table` task runs checks on the whole table to make sure we have enough rows for our downstream model to be trained (over 500 rows) and that the `rose_type` column only contains the three cultivars we are interested in.
+The `test_table` task runs checks on the table to make sure that there's enough rows for the downstream model to be trained, and that the `rose_type` column only contains three cultivars.

 ```python
 SQLTableCheckOperator(